awsdocs/amazon-workspaces-administration-guide/doc_source/connect-to-linux-workspaces-with-ssh.md

 1. Open PuTTY\.

 1. In the **PuTTY Configuration** dialog box, do the following:
    + For **Host Name \(or IP address\)**, type the following command\.
-Replace the values with the NetBIOS name of the WorkSpace that you want to connect to, the user name that you use to connect to the WorkSpace, and the IP address of the WorkSpace that you want to connect to\.
+Replace the values with the NetBIOS name of the Active Directory domain that you are connected to, the user name that you use to connect to the WorkSpace, and the IP address of the WorkSpace that you want to connect to\.

      ```
      "NetBIOS_NAME\Username"@WorkSpaceIP